Muskan-kumari1/javascript.md/project.md

 # 19. API in Javascript

-An API stands for "Application Programming Interface".
+> An API stands for "Application Programming Interface".
 It's a way for two different programs, or software components, to communicate with each other.
-APIs define the protocols and rules for how one component should interact with the other.
+> APIs define the protocols and rules for how one component should interact with the other.

-  # LOOP IN JS
+  # 20. LOOP IN JS

-  # 10. Loop
-  - Loops are used to execute a piece of code again & again.
+  **Loop**
+> Loops are handy, if you want to run the same code over and over again, each time with a different value.
+>
+> **Types of Loop**
   1. for Loop
   2. while Loops
   3. do-while loop